alnutile/behat_editor/index.md

 The source of these files are

- * Drupals default folder public://behat_tests/
+ * Drupal's default folder public://behat_tests/
  * Any module with a behat_features folder and tests in there (read only)
  * Finally any module that hooks into the system to show files.
 For example this https://github.com/alnutile/github_behat_editor module will put files in public://behat_github.
 From there you can see files if they are part of your User Repo or Group's Repos.